Cavein254/cnotes/contributing.md

 # :computer: HOW TO CONTRIBUTE :rocket: :vulcan_salute: :muscle: :airplane:

-I'm really glad you're reading this, because we need volunteer developers to help this project a success.
+I'm really glad you're reading this, because we need volunteer developers to help this project become a success.

-The goal is to make informative notes on the c language that can benefit all of us in the course of our learning.
+The goal is to make informative notes on the `C language` that can benefit all of us in the course of our learning.

 ## GETTING STARTED :walking: :footprints: